MicrosoftDocs/xamarin-docs/docs/essentials/launcher.md

 This features enables an app to request other apps to open and view a file.
 Xamarin.Essentials will automatically detect the file type (MIME) and request the file to be opened.

-Here is a sample of writing text to disk and and requesting it be opened:
+Here is a sample of writing text to disk and requesting it be opened:

 ```csharp
 var fn = "File.txt";